Staffing Agency Steps Ahead in Breaking the Cycle of Poverty

 First Step’s deep focus on its program participants directly aligns with RSF and its interest in workforce development.
 Workforce development creates some of the greatest pathways for individuals to overcome poverty and builds stability and equity within communities.
 By putting the needs of the end beneficiary first, First Step is a prime example of the impact alternative staffing companies can have on people with barriers to employment.

 “You don’t typically see nonprofits buying for-profits,” says Reed Mayfield, manager, social enterprise lending, at RSF.
 “They are using the power of business to create a positive impact on the communities in which they work – we are deeply excited to partner with First Step Staffing.”

-Since the loan, First Step has expanded to two new cities: Nashville, Tennessee; and Philadelphia, Pennsylvania.
+First Step has expanded to two new cities: Nashville, Tennessee; and Philadelphia, Pennsylvania.
 It now provides access to over 2,000 jobs per day, with 76 percent of clients working after at least 90 days.

 What’s next?
 First Step is building foundations for expansion into several other cities nationwide.